ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 You can encrypt partitions on your RHEL server with Linux&reg; Unified Key Setup-on-disk-format (LUKS), which is important when it comes to mobile Computers and removable media.
 LUKS allows multiple user keys to decrypt a main key that is used for the bulk encryption of the partition.
 The following instructions are applicable to RHEL versions RHEL6 or newer.
 {: shortdesc}

 These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
-For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux&reg; host, see one of the following topics:
+For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux&reg; host, see one of the following topics.
    - [Mount iSCSI volume on Red Hat Enterprise Linux&reg; 8](/docs/BlockStorage?topic=BlockStorage-mountingRHEL8).
    - [Mount iSCSI volume on CloudLinux 8](/docs/BlockStorage?topic=BlockStorage-mountingCloudLin8).
    - [Mount iSCSI volume on Ubuntu 20](/docs/BlockStorage?topic=BlockStorage-mountingUbu20).